tsnellgrove/oop_learning/techwtim/dc3_doc.md

 NOTE: All room-based validation happens in the method - the Interpreter just converts English to method calls

 12) Help subsystem "help abreviations", "help verbs", "help syntax", "help one-word-commands"
+13) Need a better place to call end... ideally part of a loop independent of main module??

 Structure:
+A-1) Create Helper module
 A) Create Interpreter module
 B) main Interpreter function
 C) All one_word commands => 1_word function